andybondar/jcasc-example/README.md

 ```

 Add those plugins to the `jcasc/plugins.txt` file, re-build the Jenkins image and push it to the GCR.
 Re-deploy the VM.

+## Data persistency, Portability, Scalability and other tips
+### Step 1 - Attaching additional Disk to Jenkins VM
+Additional disk will be used to store Jenkins persistent data, like jobs and pipelines configuration, history of their runs, etc.